truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 {{< hint warning >}}
 For **Periodic Snapshots** that will be used in a **Replication Task**:
-Use a custom naming schema for full **Replication Task**'s only.
+Use a custom naming schema for "full backup" **Replication Task**'s only.
 If you are going to create an incremental **Replication Task**, use the default naming schema.
 Go to [Using a Custom Schema]({{< relref "/CORE/Tasks/ReplicationTasks/TroubleshootingTips.md" >}}) for additional information.
 {{< /hint >}}